SiloCityLabs/blog/content/post/2018/2018-04-13-3d-printer-filament-box-done-quick.md

   - dry filament

 ---
 Keep your filament dry!
 Filament used for 3d printers will absorb moisture from the air and damp filament prints very poorly.
-With Buffalo&#8217;s high humidity and our printer being run in a basement, we absolutely need a dry box for our spools.
+With Buffalo's high humidity and our printer being run in a basement, we absolutely need a dry box for our spools.
 We ordered parts ahead of time, slammed this box together in an afternoon, and then baked our spools to rid them of moisture.

-We&#8217;re using a large plastic bin for storage, teflon tubing to run from the box to the printer, and pneumatic connectors to ensure the filament feeds smoothly into the tubing without snagging.
+We're using a large plastic bin for storage, teflon tubing to run from the box to the printer, and pneumatic connectors to ensure the filament feeds smoothly into the tubing without snagging.
 A large pack of silica gel keeps the box dry over time.
 Our basement also has an additional air dehumidifier that we keep at 50% to prevent mold growing on our wood/mdf surfaces.

 Supplies: